tizubythefizo/X4-AutomatedPlayerStationLogistics/README.md

 This simple change to how the system currently works would end up being much more effecient, and allow for excess wares to be sold on the open market bringing in additional revenue for the player in an intelligent manner.

+### Gameplay Changes

+Because of how the logistics system is designed, there is a significant change to the portions of gameplay revolving the production chain and assigning player ships.
+Stations will need to have an adequate amount of traders for their situation, otherwise there will be a building backlog of wares to pick up, which could slow production and will cause assigned ships to never get to the point where they can sell the stations wares.

+This is an intended feature, as it is the main way the player can shape logistics for a station.
+The intention is to have the player managing at the macro level.

+Stations must have a manager and at least one trade ship assigned to begin reserving wares at other stations.
+The only exception to this is for stations which are in the same zone.
+A manager is still required, but if there are cargo drones on the station it will attempt to transfer from other player stations in the same zone, or NPC stations if those aren't available.
+Cargo drones will follow the same priority as ships, except they will not default to a general autotrader behavior if there is nothing to sell.

 ### More in depth:

 Note: FI = Future Improvement

 The system should effectively be one way: Those needing resources should be sending traders to where they can aquire said resources.
 Being bi-directional (sending traders to get goods from other player stations, as well as sending traders to take finished goods to other stations) is more complicated than I currently wish to tackle.
 This mod may well evolve into that in the future, but for now it's going to be upstream only.

 Stations already calculate their demand based on their available storage, for each good produced (target stock level) and issue buy orders to fill to that level.
 It's currently very simple.
 What I instead aim to do is make this a bit more complex.
 They should retain their target stock level calculations, but instead of just issuing a buy order for resources, they should first check with other player stations and attempt to reserve wares for transfer.
 If there aren't enough wares for transfer to satisfy the demand, only the remaining amount should be done as buy orders (target stock - reserved from other stations = buy order).
-[FI: Criticality level where if a good is too far below target stock levels, station managers will just seek the closest available resource, player or not, and not really care about cost.
-Their goal is to keep production going.]

 Additionally there should be a prioritization to determine which goods traders should be going out to get.
 This would simply be the good with the lowest percentage of stock (taking goods that are reserved for transfer into account).
 [FI: Allow the player to override this default priority by adjusting percentage of target stock levels.]